-- 1. Using an insulated wrench, disconnect the negative (-) cable at the battery to prevent the engine from starting.

-- 2. Open the front access door.

-- 3. Remove drain plug on bottom of filter to drain water and sediment into a suitable container, about 120 ml (1/2 cup).
+- 1. Using an insulated wrench, disconnect the negative (-) cable at the battery to prevent the engine from starting. - 2.
+Open the front access door. - Disconnect the water sensor connector. - 4.
+Loosen the vent and drain screws, drain water and sediment into a suitable container (about 1/2 cup or 120 ml). - 5.
+Close the drain screws, tighten the vent, and reconnect the water sensor. - 6.
+Replace the front access door. - 7.
+Connect the negative (-) battery cable. - 8.
+Dispose of the drain-off in accordance with local environmental regulations.

-- 4. Re-install drain plug.

-- 5. Replace the front access door.

-- 6. Connect negative (-) battery cable.

-- 7. Dispose of the drain-off in accordance with local environmental regulations.